About Viking Park

 Viking Park is comprised of fully accessible walkways that are inscribed with commemorative messages and greetings from people like you who donated to make the park a reality.
 Visitors can now walk among trolls, elves and portions of the old breakwater set among gardens filled with Indigenous plants, grasses and flowers.
 The park has been described as a ‘gem’ in Manitoba, reflecting the history and culture of the community, and tells the story of Gimli and its Icelandic heritage on a backlit heritage wall.

 The Connectivity Project began in 2017 after the completion of Viking Park and is every bit as meaningful.
-The project connects Viking Park to the main harbour area in Gimli, the Heart of New Iceland.
+The project connects Viking Park to the main harbour area in Gimli.
 These tree-lined pathways and sidewalks provide safer passage in a park-like setting.
-The Breakwater Timber Boardwalk, and special commemorative areas such as the rejuvenated Cenotaph and the creation of the Fjallkona Walkway, are also special expressions of the unique culture and heritage of Gimli.
-Wayfinding markers make the town more navigable for visitors and add charm to Gimli’s attractive downtown.
+The Breakwater Timber Boardwalk, and special commemorative areas such as the rejuvenated Cenotaph and the creation of the Fjallkona Walkway, are expressions of the unique culture and heritage of Gimli.
+Wayfinding markers make the town more navigatable for visitors and add charm to Gimli’s attractive downtown.

-Your donation to the Icelandic Festival will be acknowledged with a named space that will tell your story for generations!
+Your donation to the Icelandic Festival will be acknowledged with a named space that will tell your story for generations.
 Your donation will also contribute to the Festival’s endowment fund.
-The endowment fund supports the Festival’s Mission to promote and sustain interest in Icelandic culture and descent, primarily through an annual family-oriented festival.
-Interest raised through the endowment funds helps offset the cost of the festival, ensuring that we can continue to offer our events at low, or not cost, so that everyone can be Icelandic at heart during the four days of Islendingadagurinn.
+The endowment fund supports the Festival’s mission to promote and sustain interest in Icelandic culture and descent, primarily through an annual family-oriented festival.
+Interest raised through the endowment funds helps offset the cost of the festival, ensuring that we can continue to offer our events at low, or no cost.

-There are ongoing opportunities to recognize your family or bestow a dedication to a milestone in your life or the life of a loved one, on a plaque on the Timber Boardwalk, a Settlement Marker or a bench.
+Limited opportunities remain until August 31, 2023 to recognize your family or bestow a dedication to a milestone in your life or the life of a loved one, on a plaque on a Settlement Marker or a bench.
 All donations are eligible for a charitable tax receipt.

 Campaign Cabinet Co-Chairs: Grant Stefanson and Kathi Thorarinson Neal